-Translations differ with respect to whether the messiah appear at the beginning or the end of the 490 years. – Does the messiah appear after 49 years or after 483 years?
+Translations differ with respect to whether the Messiah appears at the beginning or at the end of the 490 years. – Does the messiah appear after 49 years or after 483 years?
 The difference is due to assumptions with respect to punctuation.
 The original text does not have any punctuation.

 Does Daniel 9 describe the same crisis as the other prophecies in Daniel? – – Interpreters often assume that Daniel 9 predicts the same crisis.
 This article discusses the differences between the prophecies and concludes that Daniel 9 deals with Israel specifically, while the other prophecies deal with all nations.

 Jeremiah’s 70 years – The Daniel 9 prophecy was received soon after Babylon fell.
 Where do we fit the 70 years of Babylonian rule in history?

 Decree to restore and rebuild Jerusalem – The 490 years of Daniel 9 begin with a decree to restore and rebuild Jerusalem.
 Four Persian decrees are considered.
 Cyrus did not restore Jerusalem as the national capital.
 Darius simply confirmed Cyrus’ edict.
 We have to choose between the two decrees of Artaxerxes.

 Daniel 9: Prayer and Prophecy form a unit Daniel 9 consists of two parts; the prayer by Daniel, and the prophecy which Daniel received even while he was still praying.
 The prayer and prophecy form a unit: Daniel prayed for the covenant promise of covenant renewal.
 The 70 Weeks prophecy confirmed that the covenant will be renewed.